vvscode/docs/README.md

 **Usage examples**

-Replace all Readme widgets with their Markdown equivalent:
+Replace all Readme widgets with their Markdown equivalent, in each and every page:

     $ ./readme.js markdownize

-Only show what changes would be performing without actually saving them:
+Only show what changes would be performed without actually persisting them:

     $ ./readme.js markdownize --dry-run